 Grade and Academic Appeals

 Students wishing to file an appeal of a grade or other academic action must first attempt to work out the matter informally with the appropriate instructor.
 If that is not satisfactory or if the instructor cannot be contacted, the appealing student must contact the relevant department head or associate dean.
 The appeal must be initiated as soon as possible.
 The appellant must put his or her case in writing and supply documentation unless the matter is resolved informally before an official appeal is filed.
 Written appeals should be directed to the relevant department head or associate dean with a copy to the dean.
 The department head/associate dean in consultation with the dean will provide the appellant with a written answer.
-Students may appeal the school/department-level response by submitting a written statement to the Associate Vice President for Academic Affairs.
+Students may appeal the school/department-level response by submitting a written statement to the Associate Provost.

 Appeals initiated more than one semester following the time that the dispute arose will not normally be considered.
 (This “statute of limitations” will not be extended unless there is clear and convincing evidence that it would not have been reasonable to expect the student to have raised the appeal in a more timely manner.)